FedorLap2006/FedorLap2006/README.md

 ### Hi there, my name is Fedor 👋

-I'm C/C++ senior developer with 3 year experience, Golang backend developer with 1-2 year experience and junior Python developer with less than year experience.
+I'm C/C++ middle developer with 3 year experience, Golang backend developer with 1-2 year experience and junior Python developer with less than year experience.
 Currently I'm interested in backend development, machine learning and low-level stuff: operating systems, programming languages, etc. Also I'm looking for backend and frontend developers for my project connected with platform named Discord.

 For now, this is mostly interesting and active* repos in my profile:
 - [DepthOS-eps2](https://github.com/FedorLap2006/DepthOS-eps2)